bgoonz/gists-revamp/by-extension/markdown/Getting-St.md

 PostgreSQL doesn’t directly support BLOBs (binary large objects), but we can work with them using the following methods:

-Let’s assume you have an image (in png format) downloaded in the /home/edb/ folder:
+Let's assume you have an image (in png format) downloaded in the /home/edb/ folder:

     [edb@localhost]$ ls /home/edb/mypic.png
     /home/edb/mypic.png